 - This is not an application for admission or financial aid.

-- The cost of attendance, estimated family contribution (EFC), and estimated awards are based on Barnard’s financial aid policies for the 2021-2022 academic year.
+- The cost of attendance, estimated family contribution (EFC), and estimated awards are based on Barnard’s financial aid policies for the current academic year.
 The policies may change and could affect the EFC and award at the time of admission.
 The budget for upcoming academic year will be updated in the following spring.

 - If the applicant’s parents are divorced or separated, the calculator should be completed by the custodial and noncustodial parents individually.
 The separate parent contributions should then be added together for the final family contribution.